Trinity (comic book)

-Trinity is an American comic book series published by DC Comics featuring the superheroes Superman, Batman and Wonder Woman.
+Trinity is an American comic book series published by the publishing company DC Comics featuring the superheroes Superman, Batman and Wonder Woman.
 The first series was published weekly from 2008 to 2009.
 In 2016, a second monthly comic book series was launched by DC Comics.

 Development

-Busiek first pitched the idea in 2006 to Dan DiDio following the announcement of 52.
+Kurt Busiek first pitched the idea in 2006 to Dan DiDio following the announcement of 52.
 His initial pitch involved a 12-page weekly book in which the first 7 pages were focused on an ongoing story with Superman, Batman and Wonder Woman, and the remaining 5 pages were used to promote the rest of the line.
-The book was planned to follow up 52, but will wound up being pushed back a year, and developing into a full 22-page book with two stories, and the promotional idea being dropped.
+The book was planned to follow up 52, but wound up being pushed back a year and developing into a full 22-page book with two stories, with the promotional idea being dropped.

-The series was the "mystery project" which had been mentioned by Kurt Busiek previously and was his reason for leaving Aquaman.
+The series was the "mystery project" which had been mentioned by Busiek previously and was his reason for leaving Aquaman.
 Like 52, also by DC Comics, the series would last for 52 issues and would be self-contained.

-One of the differences between Trinity and earlier weekly comics is that it features two stories: the first, a 12-page lead story by Busiek and Mark Bagley, and the second, a 10-page backup by Busiek and Fabian Nicieza while Tom Derenick, Scott McDaniel, Mike Norton and others, work on the art.
+One of the differences between Trinity and earlier weekly comics is that it features two stories: the first, a 12-page lead story by Busiek and Mark Bagley, and the second, a 10-page backup by Busiek and Fabian Nicieza while Tom Derenick, Scott McDaniel, Mike Norton, and others, work on the art.
 The book marked Bagley's DC debut, after leaving a long tenure at Marvel Comics, which included 110 consecutive issues of Ultimate Spider-Man.